adobe/spectrum-css/components/progressbar/README.md

-# @spectrum-css/barloader
+# @spectrum-css/progressbar

-> The Spectrum CSS barloader component
+> The Spectrum CSS progressbar component

 This package is part of the [Spectrum CSS project](https://github.com/adobe/spectrum-css).